karldyson/draft-dyson-primary-zonefile-initialisation/draft-dyson-primary-zonefile-initialisation.md

 ## DNSSEC (dnssec Property)

-Placeholder for definition of how to signal to a zone's signer(s) that we wish to initialise keys and sign the newly created zone, noting that the signer may be further downstream consuming the catalog, and thus not necessarily the zone's primary server.
+Placeholder for definition of how to signal to a zone's signer(s) that we wish to initialise keys and sign the newly created zone, noting that the signer may be further downstream consuming the catalog, and thus not necessarily the member zone's primary server.

 # Member Zone Properties {#memberZoneSection}

-The default properties outlined above can be overridden per member zone and/or per group.
+The default properties outlined above can be overridden per member zone.
 If properties are specified in a more specific scope than the defaults, the most specific scope MUST be used.

-A subset MAY be specified here; for example, the SOA could be omitted here and just the NS records or DNSSEC parameters specified, with the omitted properties inherited from the catalog level values.
+A subset MAY be specified in a more specific scope, for example, the SOA could be omitted, and just the NS records or DNSSEC parameters specified.

+The omitted properties would be inherited from the catalog level values.

 ~~~~
 <unique-N>.zones.$CATZ          0 PTR example.com.